Do You Need Nursing Home Lawyers in South Carolina?

 - Fear of increased vulnerability to future injury;

 - Post-traumatic stress disorder

-When a South Carolina nursing home or patient care facility places profit over adequate care whether due to inadequate supervision, understaffing or otherwise, and your loved one is injured or killed as a result, the nursing home should be held responsible for your losses.
+When a South Carolina nursing home or patient care facility places profit over adequate care whether due to inadequate supervision, understaffing, or otherwise, and your loved one is injured or killed; as a result, the nursing home should be held responsible for your losses.

 In a case where a resident dies because of the nursing home’s negligence, it is not necessary to prove that the resident would have survived if not for the negligence.
-If the facility accelerated the resident’s death at all, it may be liable for the death, and if the negligence caused the resident additional pain and suffering, the nursing home can be liable to the resident’s estate for mental suffering.
+If the facility accelerated the resident’s death at all, it may be liable for the death, and if the negligence caused the resident additional pain and suffering, the nursing home could be liable to the resident’s estate for mental suffering.

 Breach of Contract

 Most nursing homes enter into a contract with a resident, setting out what services it will provide, and the cost of those services.
 If the perceived abuse or neglect of the nursing home or its employees is contrary to promises made in the contract, the nursing home can be sued under a breach of contract.

 Negligence May Result From Medical Malpractice

 The case of wrongful death or injury of elderly residents could be the result of malpractice, instead of negligence or abuse.
 Experienced nursing home malpractice lawyers have learned how to evaluate, gather facts, and apply the law in establishing blame, should any exist.
 Contact the Nursing Home Abuse Lawyers at the Strom Law Firm to find specific answers to your questions.

 Common Defense Tactics Nursing Home Use to Fight Cases Brought Against Them